-However, the ringgit traded lower against other major currencies.
+The ringgit was, however, traded mostly lower against a basket of major currencies.